Explore how your team can use Hiver.

 How?
 Take Zappos for example.

-Zappos are notorious for delivering support that WOW’s customers.
+Zappos is known for delivering world-class support that wows customers.

 Zappos' home page